INICnet Dual Port Intelligent Network Interface Controller

 • INICnet 150 Optical Networks (oPHY)

-The OS81119 is a Dual Network Port highly integrated Intelligent Network Interface Controller (INIC) for the 150 Mbps MOST Network (MOST150) with support for both optical physical layers (oPHY) and coaxial (coax) physical layers (cPHY) that can efficiently handle audio, video, packet, and control data for infotainment and Advanced Driver Assistance Systems (ADAS).
+The OS81119 is a dual network port Intelligent Network Interface Controller (INIC) for the 150 Mbps INICnet Network with support for both optical physical layers (oPHY) and coaxial physical layers (cPHY) that can efficiently handle audio, video, packet, and control data for infotainment and Advanced Driver Assistance Systems (ADAS).